The cooling of a solid slab: slabCooling

 Expected Results

-The predicted displacement field is shown in Figure 2, where the slab contracts uniformly about its centre (where the displacement of an internal cell is constrained).
+The predicted displacement field is shown below, where the slab contracts uniformly about its centre (where the displacement of an internal cell is constrained).

 As all boundaries are traction-free, the steady-state solution should be stress-free.
-This is shown in Figure 3, where one can see that the resulting stress field has a magnitude of a few hundred pascals, which can be considered negligible and is caused by the usage of iterative procedures and chosen tolerances.
+This is shown below, where one can see that the resulting stress field has a magnitude of a few hundred pascals, which can be considered negligible and is caused by the usage of iterative procedures and chosen tolerances.

 Running the Case